stackotter/swift-cross-ui/Sources/SwiftCrossUI/SwiftCrossUI.docc/Basic Usage.md

 First, install `brew` if it isn't already installed.
 Instructions on how to do that can be found at [brew.sh](https://brew.sh).

-Next, run the following command to install GTK 4.10+:
+Next, run the following command to install Gtk 4:
 ```
 brew install gtk4
 ```